HARISH20205/STS/README.md

 3. Implement the Feature in the appropriate files.
 4. Test and Commit your changes.
 5. Submit a Pull Request with a detailed description of your feature.

-## 🤝 Contribution Guide

-### How to Contribute
-1. Fork the Repository on GitHub.
-2. Clone Your Fork locally.
-3. Create a New Branch for your changes.
-4. Push Your Changes and create a pull request.

 ### Credits
 - Whisper: OpenAI